 Just as intervention specialists helped with the important first step in the recovery process, experts are available to help make the transition to a clean live a permanent one.

 It does happen that an intervention fails to get the afflicted individual treatment.
 When this happens after an intervention, there needs to be a plan to take over.
-Friends and family members involved in an intervention must present and stick to their absolutes.
+Friends and family members involved in the intervention must present and stick to their absolutes.

-This means if their loved one doesn’t accept treatment, friends and family are willing to protect their own happiness from the destruction of the addicts.
+This means if their loved one doesn’t accept treatment, friends, and family are willing to protect their own happiness from the destruction of the addicts.
 No longer giving the suffering addict money, taking away any assistance previously given, or forcing them out of a living arrangement are the possible consequences of not seeking treatment.

 The decision to accept treatment is that of the suffering addict.
 Just as it was their decision to use drugs or alcohol in the first place.
-With the help of friends or family, an intervention may not only improve a loved one’s life, an intervention might very well save it.
+With the help of friends or family, an intervention may not only improve a loved one’s life, but an intervention might also very well save it.

 If you don't know where to turn for help, call SpringBoard Recovery today.
 We will guide you through the process of helping you.